byalextran/alextran-org/src/posts/2014/03/unreturned-favors-god/index.md

 But here’s the deal.

-\[clickToTweet tweet=”Our obedience to God should not come with expectations.” quote=”Our obedience to God should not come with expectations.”\]
+Our obedience to God should not come with expectations.

 Even if that comes at our own individual expense.